kaufman-lab/NICU-Changes/README.md

 Data Sources:

-cleannicu96.csv: raw data from "NICUs and Neonatologist of the USA and Canada 1996 Directory" by American Academy of Pediactrics cleannicu96.csv: raw data from "NICUs and Neonatologist of the USA and Canada 2011 Directory" by American Academy of Pediactrics cleannicu23.csv: raw data from The Neonatology Solutions NICU Directory, https://neonatologysolutions.com/nicu-directory/ County shapefiles: Census 2021 TIGER/Line Shapefiles brought in directly using the tigris package Hawaii shapefiles: Hawaii Statewide GIS Program https://geoportal.hawaii.gov/datasets/HiStateGIS::2020-census-county-boundaries/about
+cleannicu96.csv: raw data from "NICUs and Neonatologist of the USA and Canada 1996 Directory" by American Academy of Pediactrics, cleannicu96.csv: raw data from "NICUs and Neonatologist of the USA and Canada 2011 Directory" by American Academy of Pediactrics, cleannicu23.csv: raw data from The Neonatology Solutions NICU Directory, https://neonatologysolutions.com/nicu-directory/, County shapefiles: Census 2021 TIGER/Line Shapefiles brought in directly using the tigris package, Hawaii shapefiles: Hawaii Statewide GIS Program https://geoportal.hawaii.gov/datasets/HiStateGIS::2020-census-county-boundaries/about